A Spy on Mother Midnight: Synopsis

 Casanova and a friend inflating condoms prior to sex to test for holes, in an 1872 illustration.
 Dick's supply of condoms in Mother Midnight assists him in keeping sex consequence-free.

 Dick resolves to talk Fanny into having sex.
 He reassures her that there is no risk of pregnancy, because he has condoms.
 He puts one on.
 Fanny verbally protests, but he embraces and penetrates her, which ultimately inspires pleasure.
 They continue to have sex over the next two or three days.
 Meanwhile, Nancy notices an attractive housemaid, Sally, and wagers Dick that he can't resist having sex with her.
 Nancy invites Sally to share her bed; Dick takes Nancy's place, and they have sex.
-When Dick returns to Fanny's bed, she laughs at him for losing the bet, and reveals that she had taken Sally's place herself.
+When Dick returns to Fanny's bed, she laughs at him for losing the bet, and reveals that she had taken Sally's place in a bed trick.
 The next guests at the inn are a Methodist preacher and a young squire, both of whom pursue "Miss Polly".
 "Miss Polly" seduces both men into planning an assignation, allowing Dick and Nancy to trick the preacher into being locked in the privy overnight, and to trick the squire into marrying Nancy.
 Nancy, the squire, and "Miss Polly" depart for London in good cheer.

 Publication history

 The story was published anonymously, in three parts.
 Part two was titled A Continuation of Mr. F--------'s Adventures in Petty-Coats: Being the Second Part of The Spy on Mother Midnight, and part three was A Further Continuation of Mr. F------'s Adventures in Petty-Coats: Being the Third and Last Part of the Spy on Mother Midnight.
 Part one was advertised for sale for nine shillings in the February 1748 issue of The London Magazine, and part two was advertised the next month for one shilling.

-The story was also sold as part of The Temple of Fame: or, the Sc—d—l—s [i.e., Scandalous] Chronicle for the Year 1748, but had no re-issues in new editions in the eighteenth century, suggesting a relatively small audience or lack of commercial success at the time.
+The story was also sold as part of an anthology of pornography from the year, The Temple of Fame: or, the Sc—d—l—s [i.e., Scandalous] Chronicle for the Year 1748, but had no re-issues in new editions in the eighteenth century, suggesting a relatively small audience or lack of commercial success at the time.
 It did not gain attention until a modern interest in the history of sexuality, especially queer sexuality.
 An excerpt was reprinted in Secret Sexualities: A Sourcebook of 17th and 18th Century Writing (1997) among its "Sapphic Texts", and the full work was included in Eighteenth-Century British Erotica (2004).